kitcarson88/ionic-augmented-reality/README.md

 Here the packages included:
 - [Redux logger](https://www.npmjs.com/package/redux-logger): it logs every action and store state change to facilitate development
+- [Redux persist](https://www.npmjs.com/package/redux-persist): it let to save some store sub-state datas.
+With a blacklist system let the developer to choose what states to save in the internal storage.
+It isn't used in the core app, but it let to save pois added by map page.
 - [Redux saga](https://www.npmjs.com/package/redux-saga): it's an extension of redux actions triggering, to create sagas; a saga let complex actions management such as to launch an action at the arrive of another, to sync some parallel triggered actions, etc.
 - [Redux observable](https://www.npmjs.com/package/redux-observable-es6-compat): really similar to redux saga, it let to create epics; an epic is conceptually used to concatenate different actions of a same process